trussworks/Engineering-Playbook/infra/aws/aws-organizations.md

   product or delivery managers (with their accounts in the ID account) to give them access to billing information *without* giving them access to this account directly.
+* The `root` password for this account should be reset each time an admin leaves the project or at least once every six months, just to ensure that it is not leaked.

 ### The ID Account